Starting with Framer couldn’t be easier. Auto-Code is a revolutionary new way to design with code, without actually writing it.

 Let’s start by creating a draggable layer.
 Simply set

 true.
-Now, you can pick it up, place it elsewhere, and even toss it around.
+Now, you can pick it up, place it elsewhere, and toss it around.

 You can also restrict the dragging direction, by disabling dragging horizontally or vertically.
 Both are enabled by default.
 You can also specify the speed.
-This can provide you with accelerated or reduced dragging.
+This provides accelerated or reduced dragging.

 # Make the layer draggablelayerA.draggable.enabled = true# Prevent vertical dragginglayerA.draggable.horizontal = truelayerA.draggable.vertical = false# Alternative way by setting the speedlayerA.draggable.speedX = 1layerA.draggable.speedY = 0

 In most cases, you’ll want to limit the range a layer can be dragged within.
 For example, think of the pull-to-refresh gesture, in which you can only drag a certain distance.
-In Framer, this can be achieved with constraints.
+This can be achieved with constraints.

 x, y, width and height properties.
 Think of it as another layer, that contains your draggable layer.